Terry Crews Accepts Apology From Agent Adam Venit

 Venit goes on to write “I even hope that someday we can come together and go forward with compassion and understanding and be an amazing force for positivity and change in our culture.”

-This brings something of an end to the saga between the two, one that began in November 2017 when Crews filed a police report against Venit for the alleged sexual assault. this occurred about a month after Crews went public with the information, saying in a Tweet that a Hollywood executive “came over 2 me and groped my privates.”
-Law enforcement declined to pursue the case, as it had gone beyond the statute of limitations, which for misdemeanor sexual assault cases is one year.
+This brings something of an end to the saga between the two, one that began in November 2017 when Crews filed a police report against Venit for the alleged sexual assault.
+This occurred about a month after Crews went public with the information, sharing in a Twitter post made to his personal account that a Hollywood executive “came over 2 me and groped my privates.”

+Law enforcement declined to pursue the case, as it extended beyond the statute of limitations, which for misdemeanor sexual assault cases is a window of one year.
 The Los Angeles County District Attorney explained to TMZ that the case couldn’t rise to a felony because, “Venit did not make contact with Terry’s skin when he allegedly grabbed his genitals, and also because Venit didn’t restrain Terry.”

-Crews went on to file a civil lawsuit against the agent, which has recently come to a settlement.
-Crews gives more details of the event during the lawsuit, describing Venit as staring at him”like a rabid dog, sticking his tongue in and out of his mouth provocatively.”
-The next day he called his agent and described to him what happened.
-A few hours later Venit called Crews to apologize.
-Upon the conclusion of the settlement, Venit retired from his position at the William Morris Endeavor agency.

-Venit leaving the talent agency no doubt was an important part for Crews to accept the agent’s apology, as he captioned the post, “Accepted WITH HIS RESIGNATION.”

 @WME ‘s ADAM VENIT FULL APOLOGY LETTER: